zhuangjun1981/retinotopic_mapping/README.md

 The retinotopic mapping package is a self-contained module for display visual stimuli in visual physiology experiments and for data analysis on the results of those experiments.
+This package is used to display visual stimulus and to analyze data for the study Zhuang et al., 2017 (7)

 The visual stimuli generation and display is implemented in the modules `MonitorSetup.py`, `StimulusRoutines.py` and `DisplayStimulus.py`.